Erotemic/shitspotter/DATASHEET.md

 8. **Are there recommended data splits (e.g. training, development/validation, testing)?** If so, please provide a description of these splits, explaining the rationale behind them.

-    Yes, we are currently suggesting that data from 2020 and 2024 are used as validation.
-Data from 2021, 2022, 2023 are in the training set.
+    Yes, we are currently suggesting that data from 2021, 2022, 2023 are in the training set.
+Data from 2020 is used for validation.
+Data from 2024 is split between training and validation.
+On the nth day of the year, images are in the validation set if n % 3 == 0 else they are in the training set.

 9. **Are there any errors, sources of noise, or redundancies in the dataset?** If so, please provide a description.